Estimates of relativistic electron and proton energy densities in starburst galactic nuclei from radio measurements: Particle and field energy densities

+Determining $U_{\rm p}$ from the theoretically predicted value of $\kappa$ and $U_{\rm e}$, which is deduced from the measured radio flux, obviously requires knowledge of the mean magnetic field in the emitting region, $B$.
+To overcome this (implied) indeterminacy, the assumption of field and particle energy equipartition is commonly made.
+In addition, the contribution of secondary electrons (from $\pi^-$ decay) \footnote{ Secondary positrons (from $\pi^+$decay) almost immediately annihilate with thermal electrons. } to the (steady state) electron density has to be included.

+While the exact form of the particle steady-state spectral density does not generally have a single power-law form (e.g., Rephaeli 1979), the radiative yields are largely by protons and electrons with energies higher than a few Gev, for which Coulomb losses (which flatten the spectral density) are subdominant.
+In this limit, the total electron spectral density can be approximated by

-where the electron Lorentz factor $\gamma$ is in the range $\gamma_1 \leq \gamma \leq \gamma_2$, $N_{e,{\rm 0}}$ is a normalization factor of the primary electrons, $\chi$ is the secondary-to-primary electron ratio, and $q \geq 2$ is the spectral index (the equality holds in the strong-shock limit of the Fermi-I acceleration process).
+where the electron Lorentz factor $\gamma$ is in the range $\gamma_1 \leq \gamma \leq \gamma_2$, $N_ {e,{\rm 0}}$ is a normalization factor of the primary electrons, and $\chi$ is the secondary-to-primary electron ratio.
+The electron spectral index is $q_{\rm e} \geq 2$, with the minimal value of 2 corresponding to the strong-shock limit of the Fermi-I acceleration mechanism.